JackBlaze132/Nonograms/README.md

 Simply click the `Load` button and select a `nonogram#.properties` file

 ```
-You need to have java 17.0.3 instaleld in your system
+You need to have java 17.0.3 installed in your system
 ```

 developed and design by: